Nonac/PIMS/Report/System_implementation/README.md

 #### Details of method implementations
 ##### 1. Find the registered car from the Bluetooth address list
-Our requirement is to sort from a series of Bluetooth addresses first according to the Bluetooth signal, and select the car with the strongest Bluetooth signal which is registered.
+Our requirement is to sort from a series of Bluetooth addresses according to the Bluetooth signal, and select the car with the strongest Bluetooth signal which is registered.
 So we used the data structure ArrayList to store the class Device.

 ```
 ArrayList<Device> list=new ArrayList<Device>();